Tutorial

 Prerequisites

-• You should have the DeepRetro backend server running
+• Run the DeepRetro backend server before opening the GUI.

 Setup

-• Choose your analysis mode (Smart Retrosynthesis or View Pathway)
+• Choose an analysis mode: Smart Retrosynthesis or View Pathway.

 Advanced Settings Configuration